langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 ## Test the graph build locally

+### Using LangGraph Studio Desktop (recommended)

+Testing your graph locally is incredibly easy to do by using LangGraph Studio Desktop.
+The studio provides an easy-to-use user interface and allows quick development cycles for auto updating your graph when you modify code, which makes it easier to iterate and test your graph.
+In addition, the studio provides in depth trace views of each graph run, which makes it easy to debug your graph by inspecting individual steps.
+You can download the app [here](https://langgraph-studio.vercel.app/api/mac/arm64/latest) and can read about how to use it in [this walkthrough](https://github.com/langchain-ai/langgraph-studio/blob/main/README.md).

+### Using the LangGraph CLI

 Before deploying to the cloud, we probably want to test the building of our graph locally.
 This is useful to make sure we have configured our [CLI configuration file][langgraph.json] correctly and our graph runs.

 In order to do this we can first install the LangGraph CLI